shaneabbley/Capstone_Project/README.md

 ## Data Exploration

 ## Data Analysis

+cleaned up intial data seperated between lifestyle data and symptoms of cancer.
+After determining to keep lifestlye due to our desired outcome, we removed the columns that referred to symtoms and created a new df that will be used for our model.

 Here are a few preliminary questions:
 1. Is there any lifestyle choice that is connected to higher incidence of cancer